-You must use the correct cast iron tea vessel for the right job — because you could end up damaging your teapot from incorrect use.
-Therefore to get the most out of your cast iron tea kettle, it is good to know which one you have.
+Using the correct cast iron tea vessel for the right job would be best — because you could damage your teapot from incorrect use.
+Therefore, knowing which one you have is essential to get the most out of your cast iron tea kettle.

-Tetsubins or traditional Japanese tea kettles are used to boil water.
+Tetsubins, or traditional Japanese tea kettles, are used to boil water.
 These tea kettles are similar to antique Japanese water kettles.
 And also like the ones used in the Victorian era.
 They are entirely cast iron and feature a built-in swing handle.
 These tea kettles were heated directly over charcoal fires in many homes until the 20th century.
-Tetsubins can typically be used on gas stovetops and ceramic burners.
+You can use Tetsubins on gas stovetops and ceramic burners.

 Not to be confused with Tetsubins, cast iron teapots — or Tetsu Kyusu — have an enamel glaze on the inside.
 These are the modern versions of the classic Tetsubin.
-Enamel was added to prevent rust, and the size is reduced for practical use.
-Most Japanese teapots have an infuser, which is a device where you place loose tea leaves.
-Infusers serve the same role as tea bags and make clean up easy.
+The enamel prevents rust, and the smaller size is more practical.
+Most Japanese teapots have an infuser, where you place loose tea leaves.
+Infusers serve the same role as tea bags and make cleanup easy.